osrf/uctf/doc/run_example/readme.md

 ### 2D visualization

 Since the vehicles are so small compared to the environment size it is impossible to observe them all at the same time in Gazebo.
-A simplified 2D visualization (which is not to scale) can provide that overview as a `rqt plugin`:
+A simplified 2D visualization (which is not to scale) can provide that overview as a `rqt plugin`.
+The plugin listens to the mavlink messages of each vehicle:

 ```console
 rqt_uctf